Our Framework

 What is wellness?

-Wellness is the holistic integration of mind, body and spiritual well-being (Stoewen, 2017) which requires constant and consistent maintenance.
+Wellness is the holistic integration of mind, body, and spiritual well-being (Stoewen, 2017), which requires constant and consistent maintenance.

 Health vs Wellness

-Maintaining wellness helps us to attain health.
+Maintaining wellness helps us attain health.

 At Total Wellness Initiative Singapore, we have identified 10 dimensions of wellness to ensure a fulfilling life.